-The new month, as we will show, begins in the first full day after conjunction of the moon with the sun, and though many argue "you can't see conjunction", we will show that "seeing" conjunction is irrelevant.
-One simply does not need to know when the conjunction happened to know that is has happened - by observation alone!
+The new month, as we will show, begins the first full day after conjunction of the moon with the sun, and though many argue "you can't see conjunction", we will show that "seeing" conjunction is irrelevant.
+All one needs to know is the day the conjunction happened which is quite easy to know by observation alone!

 Also, many will argue that a "sign" must be "visible" and since "conjunction" can't be "seen", conjunction can't be a sign!
 They argue that Genesis 1:14 declares this!
 We will show that conjunction is a sign, and that Geneses 1:14 does not limit the signs...

 All that is required to show that the "sighted moon" is a myth is to WATCH the moon through the entire month, month after month, year after year, to realize one cannot escape the conclusion that the "sighted moon" beginning of the month is terribly erred!

 Many will argue scripture specifies the crescent, but that myth has been around so long, it is simply "assumed" to be true!
-In fact, I dare anyone to find a single scripture saying the new month is determined by a "sighted moon"!
-Many say it is "obvious" that the sighted moon determines a new month because "anyone" can see the new moon and tell it is a new month!
+In fact, I challenge anyone to find a single scripture saying the new month is determined by a "sighted moon"!
+Many also say it is "obvious" that the sighted moon determines a new month because "anyone" can see the new moon and tell it is a new month!
 Really?
 To me, when we see a new crescent, it is instead rather "obvious" that the moon is already a day (or more) old!
 And it's not just "anyone's" responsibility to determine the beginning of the month!
 It was the responsibility of the body of Levites assigned the duty (and later the Great Sanhedrin).
 It matters not if "anyone" can see the crescent because move of those people have no idea what it means.

 Many will argue that it is a matter of historical record that "two witnesses" came forward to declare they had spotted the moon and the new month was declared.
 Historical record or not, written in Talmud or not, that only adds to the myth that this was the method of determining the new month, it is not "proof".